 In an interview on Pocket-Lint, Cerf made it very clear that Google doesn’t see itself as anywhere near invincible:

-“There’s nothing to stop someone from developing better technology than we have and to invent something even more powerful and efficient and effective.
+“There’s nothing to stop someone from developing better technology than we have and to invent something even more powerful and efficient and effective, specially with a great IT Support team.
 Which, of course, scares us.
-And that’s good because it means we run as fast as we can to develop better tools for search in order to try to stay ahead of the game.”
+And that’s good because it means we run as fast as we can to develop better tools for search in order to try to stay ahead of the game just the way we stay ahead of our games with the p4rgaming tips to avoid cheap boosting.”
 If you are looking for technology development and strategic market, visit https://www.techwitty.com.au for more information.